At-Risk & Struggling Teens Programs

-Wilderness expeditions offered for teens and young adults from across the United States who are beginning to demonstrate destructive behaviors.
+Outward Bound expeditions offered for teens and young adults from across the United States who are beginning to demonstrate destructive behaviors.
 Instructors of these courses facilitate 20-50 day wilderness expeditions, a component of which includes face-to-face meetings or phone calls with the parents.
 Courses are offered for 12-13 year olds, 14-17 year olds, 18-22 year olds and 16-20 year olds.

 For more information and how to apply, please see the employment pages of the following schools:

-FINS (Families in Need of Services)
+FINS (Families In Need of Services)

-Wilderness expeditions for Florida and Alabama at-risk youth aged 13-17 located in specific counties.
+Expeditions for Florida and Alabama at-risk youth aged 13-17 located in specific counties.
 Instructors instruct a 20-day canoeing expedition and then facilitate a 10-day follow-up phase designed to help students transfer what they learned on the river to their home and school environments.

 For more information and how to apply, please see the employment pages of: